4Dimensional/GWindow/README.md

 Just do ./build.sh to run and make sure to have clang++ and x11 on your system.
 # Stuff
-> Uses rasterization techniques from: https://magcius.github.io/xplain/article/rast1.html \n
+> Uses rasterization techniques from: https://magcius.github.io/xplain/article/rast1.html

 > All origional code.\n

 > Custom fill styles.\n

 > Cool shapes.\n